Code-Institute-Submissions/Stream-2-final/README.md

 ##Overview
 Data has been taken from DonorsChoose.org, a US based nonprofit organization that allows individuals to donate money directly to public school classroom projects.
 The data has been presented using a Number of JavaScript libraries including D3.js and DC.js.
+Please note: The total number of records is restricted to 42,134 records and represents only a partial sample of the complete dataset.

 ### Some the tech used includes:
 - [Bootstrap](http://getbootstrap.com/)